ozma-io/boss-app/docs/README.md

 # Boss App Documentation

-Complete documentation for the Boss Relationship Tracker project.
+Complete documentation for The Boss App project.

 ---